JackCossack/ERBOH.com-Nomic/game/Official_Rules.md

 8. If two players move to the same space on the game map, they have the option to initiate a duel that awards 52 points to the winner.
 The duel must be agreed upon by both parties.
 The terms of the duel are arbitrary as long as both parties agree to them.
 9. A player cannot use a space if they have left it before.
 10. Any person that is not a player yet can become one by making a post expressing their will to become one in the game's forum thread.
 They will then be placed in a random positon in the turn order, and receive a number of points equal to half the median of current players' points, rounded down.
+11. The player limit shall be set to 10 players maximum.